This post may contain affiliate links. Please see our disclosure policy.

 Enchilada Sauce

 So many of my family’s comforting winter meals start with a jar of tomatoes.
-I use them to make sauces for pizza and pasta, filling for stuffed peppers, and mixed with beans and other vegetables in various soups and stews.
+I use them to make sauces for pizza and pasta (I’ve also got a whole roundup of pasta sauce recipes for canning), filling for stuffed peppers, and mixed with beans and other vegetables in various soups and stews.

 Tomatoes are safe for water bath canning if you add some acid.
 Many older recipes don’t call for anything but tomatoes.
 Today, we know that tomatoes are borderline acidic and need a boost from a bit of lemon juice or vinegar, depending on the recipe.